Areas of Focus

-The ACM Chicago Program has three primary areas of focus: Arts, Entrepreneurship, & Urban Studies.
-Students have the opportunity to explore one of these topics in-depth, or participate in classwork and projects across these disciplines.
+The ACM Chicago Program has three primary areas of focus: arts, entrepreneurship, and social justice.
+You can choose to explore one of these topics in-depth, or participate in classwork and projects across these disciplines.

-Entrepreneurship and Business Innovation is one of the three primary focal points of the ACM Chicago Program.
-Students interested in this topic are introduced to the central themes of entrepreneurship—creativity, innovation, and problem solving – as the fundamental tools of successful businesses and organizations of all types.
-Students are asked to consider and apply these themes within the broader context of their experience living and working in the major entrepreneurial center of Chicago, and to develop the skills required for developing successful innovative approaches to business dilemmas.
-Students will interact with a wide variety of businesses and organizations, develop contacts with Chicago-based business leaders and entrepreneurs, and learn to recognize entrepreneurial opportunities in everyday life.
-Click here to see recent independent study projects in the area of Entrepreneurship.
+The Chicago Program shows you how the central themes of entrepreneurship—creativity, innovation, and problem solving—are the fundamental tools of successful businesses and organizations of all types.
+You will interact with a wide variety of businesses and organizations, develop contacts with Chicago-based business leaders and entrepreneurs, and learn to recognize entrepreneurial opportunities in everyday life.

 The people of Chicago have always been actively engaged in the important social issues of the day.

 It’s also a city of tremendous diversity, with cultures and ethnicities from around the globe, and neighborhoods that have evolved their own distinct personalities, viewpoints, and values.

 This makes Chicago the perfect laboratory for creative social change—through participation in public discourse, active involvement in civic issues, engagement with current social justice priorities, and by working shoulder-to-shoulder with those who make a difference in the lives of everyday people.